Menopause: Therapy

-Cognitive behavioural therapy and clinical hypnosis can decrease the amount women are affected by hot flashes.
-Mindfulness is not yet proven to be effective in easing vasomotor symptoms.
+In 2026, the North American Menopause Society highly recommends Cognitive Behavioral Therapy (CBT) for managing the psychological and physical effects of menopause.
+CBT can provide practical skills to reduce mood disturbances, anxiety, and sleep issues.
+CBT can also help women with processing the changes occurring to their bodies and personalities during perimenopause and menopause.
+Additionally, cognitive behavioural therapy and clinical hypnosis may decrease the amount women are affected by hot flashes.

 Lifestyle and exercise

 Exercise has been thought to reduce postmenopausal symptoms through the increase of endorphin levels, which decrease as estrogen production decreases.
 However, there is insufficient evidence to suggest that exercise helps with the symptoms of menopause.
-Similarly, yoga has not been shown to be useful as a treatment for vasomotor symptoms.

-However a high BMI is a risk factor for vasomotor symptoms in particular.
-Weight loss may help with symptom management.
+A high BMI can be a risk factor for vasomotor symptoms in particular, so weight loss may help with symptom management.

-There is no strong evidence that cooling techniques such as using specific clothing or environment control tools (for example fans) help with symptoms.
-Paced breathing and relaxation are not effective in easing symptoms.
+Women should evaluate what cooling techniques, such as using specific clothing or environment control tools (for example fans), might help with symptoms.
+Paced breathing and relaxation methods could also be effective in easing symptoms.

 Research suggests that, as hormones and gut microbiome are intertwined in some ways, hormone fluctuations during menopause can alter the gut environment and microbial activity.
 This can contribute to menopausal symptoms, including weight gain and mood swings.
 Diet can support a healthy gut microbiome, and avoiding things like alcohol and added sugar, which can disrupt this environment, could mitigate symptoms.

 Dietary supplements

-There is no evidence of consistent benefit of taking any dietary supplements or herbal products for menopausal symptoms.
-These widely marketed but ineffective supplements include soy isoflavones, pollen extracts, black cohosh, omega-3 among many others.
+There is not enough research or evidence of consistent benefit of taking any dietary supplements or herbal products for menopausal symptoms.
+That being said, every woman's body is different and many women in perimenopause and menopause have been given medical advice to try OTC dietary supplements to ease symptoms.
+Some of the supplements often recommended by doctors are: